IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 191

 Description
-: IEEE 802.15.4, with address fields padded, as is done by Linux drivers {: spacing="compact"}
+: Reserved for IEEE 802.15.4 with address fields padded by Linux {: spacing="compact"}